 So, by keeping the RPM constant and adjusting the resistance up and down for each interval, you get the same benefits of high intensity vs. low intensity, but without the potential joint stress.

 If you’re already doing HIIT on a regular basis, try it out as a change-up to your regular routine.
-For the first-timers, be sure to read the original HIIT article for more background on the training method itself, then try out both techniques.
+For the first-timers, read the original HIIT article for more background on the training method, then try out both techniques.

 HIIT By The Numbers